mattrips/scratchPad/Protocol Conformance.md

 If a type conforms to multiple protocols, there will be a distinct protocol conformance for each type-protocol pair.

 ### 1.5 Immutable
-Once established in a program, a protocol conformance cannot be altered by operation of the program.  [except for imports…]  Does not depend upon how used...
+A protocol conformance is immutable.
+It cannot be altered by operation of a program.

+A protocol conformance does not depend upon how it is used.

 ### Sourcing of Implementations